Decoding CARC 129: Mastering the Critical Relationship Between CPT® 90460 and ICD-10 Z23

 Making things more complicated?
 Each payer has their own expectations:

-Some want extremely detailed counseling notes
+Some insurers require extremely detailed counseling notes

 Others focus more on consent documentation